Minify & Optimize SVG Icons

 4. When to still run SVGO

-IconVectors’ Minified export is usually enough.
-Run SVGO in a build step when you need stricter control (e.g., unified precision, ID prefixing, enforcing removeViewBox:false, removing dimensions for responsive sizing).
+The IconVectors Minified export is usually enough.
+Reach for SVGO in a build step when you need stricter control: unified coordinate precision, ID prefixing to avoid collisions across an inlined sprite, enforcing removeViewBox: false, or stripping width/height for responsive sizing.

 Install (once per project):